Temidayo Ibitoye: Career

 Temidayo Ibitoye began his career in journalism as a campuslife correspondent of The Nation Newspaper, before transitioning into visual storytelling, film production, and development communications.
-Since 2022, he has served as a communications specialist to the United Nations Development Programme(UNDP), working with the Africa Borderlands Centre and the Resilience Hub for Africa in Nairobi, Kenya.
-In this role, he has led media, visibility and supported cross-country communications strategy, impact storytelling, and donor-facing visibility across the region, highlighting resilience, cross-border livelihoods, and inclusion in Africa.
+He joined the United Nations Development Programme(UNDP) in 2021 and served as a communications specialist working with the Africa Borderlands Centre and the Resilience Hub for Africa in Nairobi, Kenya.
+In this role, he led media, visibility and supported cross-country communications strategy, impact storytelling, and donor-facing visibility across the region, highlighting resilience, cross-border livelihoods, and inclusion in Africa.

-Ibitoye has worked extensively with globally recognized organizations including the World Bank, United Nations Development Programme (UNDP), The Mastercard Foundation and The African Union, producing strategic media content focused on development, resilience, gender equity, and community transformation.
+Ibitoye has worked extensively with globally recognized organizations including the World Bank, United Nations Development Programme (UNDP), The Mastercard Foundation, ECOWAS, Gates Foundation and The African Union, producing strategic media content focused on development, resilience, gender equity, and community transformation.
+He served the World Economic Forum, Global Shapers as Curator of the Port Harcourt Hub in 2016 and represented the Hub at the World Economic Forum events in Geneva and Johannesburg.
 In 2017, Ibitoye was nominated to the Federal Government of Nigeria’s Inter-Ministerial Technical Working Group on the Niger Delta, convened under the Office of the Vice President, becoming the youngest member of the high-level advisory group.

-He is the founder of Dinovate, a communications firm based in Nigeria and the United States, which focuses on storytelling, media production, research, and training.
+He is the founder of Dinovate, a communications firm based in Nigeria, Kenya and the United States, which focuses on storytelling, media production, research, and training.

 Temidayo Ibitoye has been invited to speak at numerous international conferences, film forums, universities, and development platforms.
 His engagements have focused on topics such as storytelling for social impact, development communication, and amplifying marginalized voices through media.
+His films have been screened to audiences across Africa, Europe and America.